solita/solita.github.com/_posts/2019-04-10-aws-dashboard-console-using-arduino.md

 First, the LED pins are defined.
 This definition is required to setup which IO pins the LED wires are connected.
 Then the IO pin mode is set to “OUTPUT” which is required to enable a write mode for the pins.

-The LCD screen is initialized and backlight is switch on.
+The LCD screen is initialized and the backlight is switch on.
 The electronic components are initialized by the custom method `initConsole`.
-Basically the `initConsole` will blink the LEDs and write some text to the screen.
-Finally, the WiFi is connected.
+The `initConsole` will blink the LEDs and write some text to the screen.
+Finally, WiFi is connected.

 **After the `setup` has finished, start the infinite `loop`:**